 9. How do I apply for Social Security?

-Unless your circumstances are unusual, most of us (like 80% of us) can apply online, with a free Social Security account.
+Unless your circumstances are unusual, about 80% of people can apply online, with a free Social Security account.

 Unusual circumstances may include: